Are you always wanting to find the cheapest way to deliver your parcels? Perhaps you are a private seller or a small business looking to cut costs.

 There is a multitude of ways that this can be achieved, yet some are none the wiser in how to achieve this.
 In this article, we will touch on as many different cost-cutting methods as possible.

 Make sure you correctly identify the packaging you require

-This may seem obvious, but you would be surprised about the amount of people we hear about, who miscalculate the packaging they require, and end up needing to buy more.
+This may seem obvious, but you would be surprised about the number of people we hear about, who miscalculate the packaging they require and end up needing to buy more.

 Packaging for your products is the most important thing to consider before you sell them.

 Where will they be shipped?
 Will they need to be wrapped in bubble wrap or covered with foam?
-What is their size and shape?
+What are their size and shape?
 How much does it weigh?
-Is it fragile and needs extra protection, like clothing or glass items.
+Is it fragile and needs extra protection, like clothing or glass items?